 The Kings Inflatable SUP features three fins and comes with a leg leash and a sturdy transport backpack that makes it easy to carry down to the beach or cove.
 The two-piece alloy paddle is simpler than other designs but still plenty usable and easy to break down and store in the pack.

 With all these great features and a highly durable build, you won’t find a better board at a lower price.
-Do note, though, that you’ll have to buy your pump separately.
+The pump needs to be purchased separately.

 |Kings Inflatable Stand-Up Paddle Board|

 |Size:||83 cm x 3.2 metres (10’6″)|

 2. SereneLife Inflatable Stand Up Paddle Board